 My favorite product featuring snail secretion filtrate is Benton Snail Bee Steam Cream.

 Hanbang refers to traditional Korean Medicine, and in terms of skincare, it refers to products formulated with multiple herbs and botanical extracts based on the ancient wisdom and practices of traditional Korean herbal medicine.
 This ensures that there is a synergistic efficacy and safety to help improve skin conditions.

 Hanbang in Korean skincare often uses ginseng, bamboo, Chaga mushroom, Centella Asiatica, lotus flower, green tea, and rice.
-Hanbang can also incorporate traditional processes such as fermentation which have been used for hundreds of years in Korean traditional medicine.
-Due to their effectiveness, they have been incorporated as botanical ingredients in skincare creation.
+Hanbang can also incorporate traditional processes, such as fermentation, used for centuries in traditional Korean medicine.
+Due to their effectiveness, they have been included as botanical ingredients in skincare creation.